Eyewitness (Kayak album)

 Eyewitness is an album by the Dutch progressive rock band Kayak.
 The original LP was released in 1981.
 The album was recorded 'live' (but without audience) in a recording studio, with some overdubs added later.
 To create a 'live' atmosphere, Kayak fans were invited later to cheer and clap to the already recorded songs.
 The CD release was transferred from the original tapes, so it doesn't have the audience participation.
-The album has three new songs: Eyewitness, Who's Fooling Who and Only You And I Know.
+The album has three new songs: "Eyewitness", "Who's Fooling Who" and "Only You And I Know".

 The line-up of the band didn't feature background singers Irene Linders and Katherine Lapthorne anymore.
 After this album, the band broke up, only to reincarnate in 1999.
+It was rated four stars by AllMusic.